zoeyeballard/zoeyeballard/README.md

 ### [WELCOME] TO MY PROFILE
 Hello, I am Zoey Ballard
-- 🎓 A sophomore at the University of Houston, dual major in EE and Comp Sci (aiming for Embedded).
+- 🎓 A junior at the University of Houston, dual major in EE and Comp Sci (aiming for Embedded).
 - 🎲 Learning how to implement better full-stack applications, ROS, logic design, and embedded programming.
 - 💌 Pronouns: she/her